vkulkov/TicTacToe/README.md

 - [License](#license)

 ## Features
-- Multiplayer Tic Tac Toe game with 2 players.
+- Multiplayer Tic Tac Toe game with 2 automated players.
 - Server-client architecture for network-based play.
 - Automatic reconnection in case of a client disconnect.
 - Synchronization of game state across clients.